enorganic/gtin/README.md

        gtin hvcd [-h] GTIN

 If the provided GTIN is *valid*, this command will return "YES".
-If the provided GTIN is *valid*, this command will return "NO".
+If the provided GTIN is *invalid*, this command will return "NO".

 positional arguments:
   GTIN        A GTIN *with* check-digit